TheSnekySnek/RES21-Labo-HTTPInfra/README.md

 ## Step 8: Dynamic cluster management
 ### Clustering using Serf
-To be able to add members to each cluster dynamically I decided to use Serf.
-That way each member can assign itself a role, dynamic or static, and join the cluster hosted by the reverse proxy.
+To be able to add members to each cluster dynamically I decided to use `Serf`.
+That way each member can assign itself a role, `dynamic` or `static`, and join the cluster hosted by the `reverse proxy`.

-We need to copy the serf binary to each container.
+We need to copy the `Serf` binary to each container.
 We also need to copy the apache2-foreground from the reverse proxy and use it to run serf and not the template, we also need to make a custom script for the dynamic node to start serf and then start node.

-the script running Serf on the dynamic and static servers does the following
+the script running `Serf` on the dynamic and static servers does the following
  - Start the Serf agent in the background
  - Set the Serf role tag as static or dynamic
  - Join the serf master using the ip provided as an environment variable